-Staff build a learning community by using the following practices along with implementing our Caring School Community curriculum:
+Staff build a learning community by using the following practices along with implementing our Caring School Community curriculum in creating their Effective Classroom Practices Plan:

-- Intersecting and integrating Restorative Justice practices, PBIS, and Equity. - Creating community agreements with input from students that are posted and referred to regularly - Greeting students at the door during transitions to have a positive initial interaction - Holding restorative/community building circles and activities regularly so students feel connected to the learning environment and each other - Welcome students back when they return from a needed break outside the classroom where teacher greets student and helps them get started on task - Building positive relationships with students by connecting and checking in about life outside of school - Finding ways to make the curriculum relevant to students' lives (through their culture, language, interests, etc.) when appropriate - Explicitly teaching and clarifying school/classroom/activity behaviors you expect students to demonstrate throughout the lesson - Acknowledging and reinforcing on-task behaviors by distributing compliments or through other incentives/positive interactions - Providing leadership opportunities for students by assuming classroom responsibilities to become positive role-models. - Developing classroom routines and rituals and sticking with them. - Providing opportunities for students to listen to each other - Avoiding power struggles (keep voice at neutral, restate clear expectations positively, maintain high expectations, teach clear strategies, provide choices instead of ultimatums when appropriate, redirect problematic behaviors privately, and provide students with the time and space to redirect themselves) - Looking for opportunities where students can contribute and make choices in the curriculum when appropriate.
+- Intersecting and integrating Restorative Justice practices, PBIS, and Equity. - Creating community agreements with input from students that are posted and referred to regularly - Greeting students at the door during transitions to have a positive initial interaction - Holding restorative/community building circles and activities regularly so students feel connected to the learning environment and each other - Welcome students back when they return from a needed break outside the classroom where teacher greets student and helps them get started on a task - Building positive relationships with students by connecting and checking in about life outside of school - Finding ways to make the curriculum relevant to students' lives (through their culture, language, interests, etc.) when appropriate - Explicitly teaching and clarifying school/classroom/activity behaviors you expect students to demonstrate throughout the lesson - Acknowledging and reinforcing on-task behaviors by distributing compliments or through other incentives/positive interactions - Providing leadership opportunities for students by assuming classroom responsibilities to become positive role-models. - Developing classroom routines and rituals and sticking with them. - Providing opportunities for students to listen to each other - Avoiding power struggles (keep voice at neutral, restate clear expectations positively, maintain high expectations, teach clear strategies, provide choices instead of ultimatums when appropriate, redirect problematic behaviors privately, and provide students with the time and space to redirect themselves) - Looking for opportunities where students can contribute and make choices in the curriculum when appropriate. - Active Supervision: - 1.
+Arrive and leave on time. - 2.
+Circulate within your area; avoid standing in one place and visiting with other adults. - 3.
+Interact positively with as many students as possible. - 4.
+Scan for potential problems and diffuse them as soon as possible. - When a student exhibits behaviors not meeting Chief Joseph Elementary expectations, interact directly to calmly re-teach expectations to that student using Restorative Practices